 This rubber plant cultivar should be transplanted once every two years.

-It will usually let you know it’s time when the soil becomes loose to touch.
+It will usually let you know it’s time when the soil becomes loose to the touch.

 Perform any repotting in the spring and use fresh soil.

-This plant does not need lots of attention, but you will want to wipe down the leaves on indoor specimens occasionally to ensure proper photosynthesis.
+This plant does not need much attention, but you will want to occasionally wipe down the leaves on indoor specimens to ensure proper photosynthesis.